lcp Skip to Main Content

 Is Trazodone Harmful Long-term?

-Trazodone is commonly taken as a long-term medication.
+Trazodone is commonly taken as a long-term prescribed medication and is not considered harmful.

 When used as prescribed, trazodone is considered generally safe.
 However, when misused, trazodone can harm both the brain and body.